jazzcodes/jazzcodes.github.io/_posts/2023-01-17-the-commencement.md

 ## The Commencement of my Journey at Ryaz

 <p> I have immense pleasure to share that today is my first official day of industrial training at Ryaz which is a tech organisation helping various people to build their ideal websites and provides solutions to make their dream ventures a success.
 I came to know about it through one of my classmates who has been contributing in the community for quite a long time.
 I'm obliged that I got a chance to work here and learn among such a friendly community of developers. </p>
+<p> I'm grateful to Nandini, who organised a friendly online meet to make all the trainees familiar with the process and the work culture. </p>
 <p> My mentor, Mandeep conducted the very first meeting via gmeet after some online interactions.
 He made me familiar with the work culture and other important know-hows necessary for the smooth functioning of the training process.
 He then assigned me tasks to be completed by today.
 Following are the tasks and my solutions:
 </p>
 1. <b>Sharing the Laptop Configuration</b> <br>